How to Make the Best Peach Clafoutis

 Instructions

-• Slice your unpeeled peaches into thin wedges – about 8 -12 per peach.
+• Wash the surface of the peaches.
+Slice your unpeeled peaches into thin wedges – about 8 -12 per peach.
 If your peaches are not real sweet, sprinkle a little granulated sugar over the peaches.
 Set aside.

 • Preheat the oven to 400˚F.